MR-1124/GOSTUDENT-Student-Portal-PHP/README.md

 ## 🙌 **Acknowledgments & References**

 This project was developed as part of a summer web development training program.
-AI tools were used for assistance during the coding process, but all logic, structure, and design decisions were made by the developer.
+AI tools were used for assistance during the coding process, but all logic, structure, and design decisions were made by the me .

 ### 🤝 Help/References: